-19 killed, several injured after KSRTC bus collides with truck at Coimbatore
+20 killed, several injured after KSRTC bus collides with truck at Coimbatore

-New Delhi, Feb 20: At least 19 people were killed on Thursday and several others injured after a KSRTC bus going to Kochi collided with a lorry at Avinashi town in Tamil Nadu.
+New Delhi, Feb 20: At least 20 people were killed on Thursday and 23 others injured after a KSRTC bus going to Kochi collided with a lorry at Avinashi town in Tamil Nadu.
 The accident occurred around 3.15 am when the Ernakulam bound KSRTC Garduda Volva air-bus carrying 48 passengers onboard collided with lorry.

 The bodies have been taken to Tirupur government hospital.